sergey-shandar/public/notes/dweb/workshop1.md

 ## 4. Publish

 1. Upload CAS as DISOT.
-2. Upload human-readable HTML as cache.
+2. Upload the generated human-readable HTML as cache.